universal-mcp/gong/src/universal_mcp_gong/README.md

-# Gong MCP Server
+# GongApp MCP Server

-An MCP Server for the Gong API.
+An MCP Server for the GongApp API.

 ## 🛠️ Tool List

-This is automatically generated from OpenAPI schema for the Gong API.
+This is automatically generated from OpenAPI schema for the GongApp API.

 | Tool | Description |